Mark de Clive-Lowe

-Mark de Clive-Lowe (born 16 August 1974) is an Japan-based Japanese-New Zealand musician, composer, DJ and producer raised in Auckland and now based in Tokyo, Japan.
+Mark de Clive-Lowe (born 16 August 1974) is a Japan-based Japanese-New Zealand musician, composer, DJ and producer raised in Auckland and now based in Tokyo, Japan.

 Early life

 Born in Auckland, New Zealand, de Clive-Lowe was raised bi-culturally and bilingually by his Japanese mother, and New Zealand father who had previously lived for over two decades in Japan.
 He cites his family upbringing in New Zealand as culinarily, culturally, and linguistically Japanese as well as traditionally patriarchal.

 At the age of 4 he was enrolled in piano lessons by his father.
 He developed an early awareness of jazz through his father's record collection and oldest brother's piano playing, although his formal musical training remained predominantly classical throughout his childhood.

 De Clive-Lowe spent time growing up and cultivating musical influences in both New Zealand and Japan.
 His initial exposure to Japanese culture outside of home life came from visiting every summer with his family from the age of 10.
 During his early teenage years in New Zealand, exposure to New jack swing through friends sparked an interest in other musical genres alongside his classical training.
 Experimentation with synths and collecting imported hip hop on vinyl earned him his first production and electronic music experiences, and provided the opportunity to collaborate with local hip hop and R&B artists.
 He moved to Japan alone to complete his final year of high school, and cites immersion in the Tokyo jazz club scene during that year as a key factor in his decision, on return to his family in New Zealand, to definitively pursue a career in music over planned higher education in law.

 In 1994, Mark studied jazz at Berklee College of Music for two semesters.
 He dropped out and returned to New Zealand in 1995 seeking immersion in the professional jazz music scene.